 Downtown City Park Dining Presented by JUSTIN

 Dine in the Park

 Through Labor Day, Paso’s iconic Downtown City Park is officially open for wining, dining and catching up with your friends and family – safely.

 Thursday through Sunday, you can grab takeout and reserve for free one of the many private farmhouse style tables in the park’s shaded dining section.
-There, you’ll be met by a concierge who will guide you to your own sanitized table.
+To ensure the safety of guests and staff, parties of ten or less are permitted and tables may not be combined.
+You will be met by a concierge who will guide you to your own sanitized table.
 With comfy seating, overhead bistro lights, and farmhouse style tables, the physically distanced space provides the perfect ambiance for a special date night or get-together with friends.

-These private tables are available Thursday-Sunday beginning at 5:30pm when you dine carryout style with your favorite Paso Robles restaurant.
+These private tables are available Thursday through Sunday beginning at 5:30 pm when you dine carryout style with your favorite Paso Robles restaurant.
 And don’t forget the cocktails!
 That’s right you can still order your favorite cocktail, wine or beer for carryout and enjoy them with your meal in the Downtown City Park.

 Whether choosing delivery, take-out – and yes, dine-in service – there have never been more ways to relish our community’s wealth of culinary delights.
 From gourmet French fare to California cuisine, gastro pub delights to Italian, thai, sushi and pizza to al pastor street tacos, Paso’s restaurants are open.
 What’s more, many are offering cocktails, bottles of wine and beer to go.
 Here’s your complete guide on how to dig into Paso Robles’ restaurants. … and don’t forget dessert.

 Your child’s teacher, your police officers and firefighters, your favorite bartender and your friend who works part-time at a local winery – they all depend on the engine of tourism.